gondek/notes.gondek.ca/notes/reproducable-testing.md

 # that might be used in end-to-end testing, but also accidentally leak into
 # unit tests (e.g. 'contexts' in CircleCI automatically inject collections
 # of variables into the build machine hosts).
-# If a dev's '.env' file and the build machine config drift, unit tests
+# If a dev's '.env' file and the build machine config drift, tests
 # might run differently, even though we only intended those variables to
 # affect general usage of the service or end-to-end tests.
 ```